 A key part of the IRP is defining EWEB's supply needs.
-This involves assembling information not just about EWEB's historical load, but also planning standards and risk tolerances.
-The 2022 IRP uses EWEB's forecasted average annual peak hour (also called 1-in-2 peak) as the Calculated Reference Case planning
+This involves assembling information not just about EWEB's historical load, but also planning standards and risk metrics.
+The 2023 IRP uses EWEB's forecasted average annual peak hour (also called 1-in-2 peak) as the Calculated Reference Case planning

-Because EWEB is not a balancing authority charged with managing the electric grid, it is unlikely that EWEB would experience blackouts if the utility does not procure enough resources to serve load.
+Because EWEB is not a balancing area authority charged with managing the electric grid, it is unlikely that EWEB would experience blackouts if the utility does not procure enough resources to serve load.
 However, there are likely to be serious financial consequences for not doing so.
-EWEB's adequacy obligations, planning standards and risk policies are discussed further in the Appendices.
+EWEB's adequacy obligations, planning standards, and risk policies are discussed further in the Appendices.

 Resource selection and portfolio optimization are a balancing act between EWEB's specific needs and the broader electric system.
-If market prices are high, it is beneficial for EWEB to build resources and sell surplus energy on the market.
-If market prices are low, it is more
+If market prices are high, it is beneficial for EWEB to build resources and sell surplus